John Reed Fast Facts

 February 4, 2010 - Testifies before the Senate Committee on Banking, Housing and Urban Affairs regarding the financial crisis.

 2010-2014 - Serves as chairman of the board at MIT.
-Reed remains a life member emeritus of the board of trustees, also known as The MIT corporation.
+Reed remains a life member emeritus of the board of trustees.